 If you’re a beginner to winemaking you need to know that there is some equipment that you need in order to make wine.
-We’ve put together a short list of wine equipment kits that can get you started making delicious wine today.Also take a look at our post on how to make wine.
+We’ve put together a shortlist of wine equipment kits that can get you started making delicious wine today.Also take a look at our post on how to make wine.

 Blueberry Wine Recipe

 Ingredients for a 5-gallon batch of our Blueberry Wine Recipe:

 - Water enough to make 5 gallons (19 L)

 - 10 drops (0.5 mL) pectic enzyme liquid

 - 1 package (5 g) Red Star Côtes des Blancs yeast